the fastest way to color harmony is painting with a limited palette

 primary limited palette

-A limited palette is made up of some version of the primary colors.
+A good way to start a limited palette is with some version of the primary colors.

 • Cadmium Red